Your risk of developing bowel (colon and rectal) cancer depends on many things including age, genetics and lifestyle factors.

 People with gene changes that increase bowel cancer risk might need screening more often than the general population.

 Ulcerative colitis and Crohn's disease are chronic bowel diseases causing inflammation in the bowel.
-Having either of these diseases for many years increases your risk of bowel cancer by up to 70%.
+Having either of these diseases for many years increases your risk of bowel cancer.

 You have an increased risk of developing another bowel cancer if you have already had a bowel cancer in the past.
 Your specialist will talk to you about how often you may need screening.